On this page, you’ll find information, advice and tips on being a responsible member of that community during your time here at Trent.

 First and foremost, it is important to know that your landlord is responsible for the safety, maintenance and upkeep of your property.
 They should be your first point of contact for any queries of this kind.

-Nottingham City Council also have a dedicated Safer Housing team who can help with any issues you may be having with your property and landlord.
+Nottingham City Council also has a dedicated Safer Housing team who can help with any issues you may be having with your property and landlord.
 To find out more click here.

 TIP: If you’re going home over the holidays, let your landlord know of any major issues you’re having with your house at the end of term, this way they can have it sorted by the time you return.